steelywing/note/docs/Linux/ACL.md

   mask::r--
   ```

-- user `admin` still allow access `file`
+- user `admin` is allow to access `file`

-  (allow access if any group of the process is granted permission)
+  - allow access if any group of the process is granted permission
+  - even group `user` is deny

+---

 `admin` read `first` is deny